A-34 'Comet' Mk1.A

 Tracks are link-and-length, and the only building option currently offered is a difference in engine cowls.
 From my (currently limited) research, I understand that the evolution of the exhaust was as follows

-All parts are crisply molded with delicate detail.
+All parts are crisply molded with delicate detail, except for the fire extinguishers on the rear of the turret (which I forgot to correct/enhance).
 Even the muzzle of the little BESA machine guns is open.
 The circular driver's hatch in the glacis can be positioned open; top/side hull hatches are closed, though.

 is well detailed, but will mostly be hidden by the appliqué